Skip to content

 Yes, modules and plugins can add new parameters or validation rules to schemas.

-Yes, schemas and services with the same URI structure are automatically matched.
+Yes, schemas and services with the same path structure and HTTP method are automatically matched.

 Summary

 With Silgi schemas, you can easily manage your API's data contract, validation, and type safety.
-Thanks to automatic binding, modularity, and strong validation, building fast and reliable backend services is now much easier!
+Developing fast and reliable backend services is now much easier thanks to automatic binding, modularity, and strong validation!

-Below is an example showing how to use advanced features on both the schema and service sides.
+Below is an example of how advanced features can be used on the schema side.

 typescript